 - Choose early detox and treatment.
 Once you recognize that cocaine addiction is an issue that requires addiction treatment, don’t wait to begin.
 Early treatment can help you to limit the number of issues that require addressing during rehab and improve your chances of success in the long term.
 Paying for care should not be painful to families, Obamacare can help.

 - Don’t give up.
 Relapse can be extremely dangerous, but if it happens, don’t let go of the goal of treatment and recovery.
 Instead, stick with the process and always give it one more day.

 Medications and Cocaine Detoxification

 Cocaethylene and Detox

 If alcohol is a co-occurring issue with cocaine, it is important for patients to disclose this fact to providers in order to make sure that detox measures and healthy lifestyle choices are a priority.
 These choices help decrease the chances of serious health issues.

 What Happens After Cocaine Withdrawal?

 Cocaine detox is the first step in a comprehensive cocaine rehab program, but it is certainly not the last.
 Following detox with extensive psychological addiction treatment is crucial to recovery.
 In many cases, this will be a natural progression in the patient’s rehab program.
-In other cases, it may be necessary to seek additional treatment after completion of cocaine detox.
+In other cases, it may be necessary to seek additional treatment after the completion of cocaine detox.